-In Quilt Quest, 4-H'ers learn skills as they progress through the project.
-The least experienced 4-H exhibitor will select fabric, cut, and sew together only squares or rectangles in making the quilt top.
-They may have additional quidance in piecing the quilt block and layering together the quilt top, inner batting and the quilt bottom.
+In Quilt Quest, 4-H members learn skills as they progress through the project.
+The least experienced 4-H member will select fabric, cut and sew together only squares or rectangles in making the quilt top.
+They may have additional guidance in piecing the quilt block and layering together the quilt top, inner batting and the quilt bottom.
 Another person can do the quilting for them.

-In the Premier class, the 4-H'er has developed skills to be able to do all of the work by themselves.
-This includes pattern and fabric selection, cutting and sewing individual pieces, layering the quilt top/batting/backing together, and quilting.
+In the Premier class, the 4-H member has developed skills to be able to do all of the work by themselves.
+This includes pattern and fabric selection, cutting and sewing individual pieces, layering the quilt top/batting/backing together and quilting.
 Quilting may be done by hand, by sewing machine or by a commercial-grade quilting machine.
-After quilting, the 4-H'er must finish the quilt by "squaring it up," put binding on the edge, and place a label on the quilt which provides details about the quilt making process for historical purposes.
+After quilting, the 4-H member must finish the quilt by "squaring it up," put binding on the edge and place a label on the quilt which provides details about the quilt making process for historical purposes.

-For all classes, 4-H'ers may choose fabrics for the guilt by selecting fabric from fabric bolts or may use other fabric sources such as T-shirts.
-4-H'ers may also use "fabric collections" offered by manufacturers in a particular designer or fabric line.
+For all classes, 4-H members may choose fabrics for the quilt by selecting fabric from fabric bolts or may use other fabric sources such as T-shirts.
+4-H members may also use "fabric collections" offered by manufacturers in a particular designer or fabric line.
 Examples of fabric collections include:

-- Jelly Rolls are made of (up to) 40 different strips of 2-1/2-inch wide fabric laying on top of one another and rolled up to look like a jelly roll.
-The fabric is created by one designer or fabric line and compliments each other.
-In many cases, less skilled 4-H'ers find it difficult to cut narrow strips with a rotary cutter and ruler, so this fabric selection may make it easier as they learn. - Honey Buns are made like the Jelly Rolls with 1-1/2-inch strips of fabrics. - Layer Cakes are 10-inch squares of fabric from a manufactured designer or fabric line with different pieces of fabric "layered" on top of one another to look like a piece of cake. - Charm Packs are made of 5-inch squares of coordinating fabric and may be tied up with a string or scrap of fabric. - Candies are 2-1/2-inch squares of fabric from a manufactured designer or fabric line. - Turnover is a collection of coordinating fabrics that are cut into 6-inch triangles. - Fat Quarters are 1/2 yard cuts of fabric which are cut in half to make a rectangle that is approximately 18 inches x 21 inches.
-(1/2 yard of fabric yields 2 fat quarters).
+Jelly Rolls are made of (up to) 40 different strips of 2.5-inch wide fabric laying on top of one another and rolled up to look like a jelly roll.
+The fabrics are created by a single designer or fabric line and compliment each other.
+In many cases, less skilled 4-H members find it difficult to cut narrow strips with a rotary cutter and ruler, so this fabric selection may make it easier as they learn.

+- Honey Buns are made like Jelly Rolls with 1.5-inch strips of fabrics. - Layer Cakes are 10-inch squares of fabric from a manufactured designer or fabric line with different pieces of fabric "layered" on top of one another to look like a piece of cake. - Charm Packs are made of 5-inch squares of coordinating fabric and may be tied up with a string or scrap of fabric. - Candies are 2.5-inch squares of fabric from a manufactured designer or fabric line. - Turnover is a collection of coordinating fabrics that are cut into 6-inch triangles. - Fat Quarters are 1⁄2 yard cuts of fabric which are cut in half to make a rectangle that is approximately 18 inches x 21 inches.
+(1⁄2 yard of fabric yields 2 fat quarters).
 The "fat quarter" can be more economical to purchase for a smaller quilt because the purchaser does not have to buy the entire yardage width. - Fabric Kit is a collection of fabrics cut in large pieces to accommodate the requirements of a particular quilt pattern.
-The 4-H'er must cut out all of the smaller squares, rectangles, etc. to make the quilt top according to the pattern directions.
+The 4-H member must cut out all of the smaller squares, rectangles, etc. to make the quilt top according to the pattern directions.

-After fabric selection, youth can use a variety tools for cutting the fabric and completing the quilt.
-Cutting into pattern pieces may include hand roller die cutting machines that cut particular shapes which can be appliqued to fabric.
+After fabric selection, 4-H members can use a variety of tools for cutting the fabric and completing the quilt.
+Cutting into pattern pieces may include hand roller die cutting machines that cut various shapes which can be appliqued to fabric.
 This is allowed in the construction of the quilt.

-A quilted exhibit is made up of at least 3 layers.
-Exhibits must be quilted or tied through all layers.
+A quilt consists of 3 layers: backing, batting and top.
+All quilts must be quilted (hand or machine) or tied through all layers